-The School of Visual Communication will consider transfer students, both inside the school and from outside the school, twice a year, and only when openings are available.
-As a selective admission program, there are a limited number of seats available in each sequence.
-To accept a transfer student, an opening must become available.
+The School of Visual Communication will consider transfer students twice a year, and only when openings are available.
 A very limited number of openings usually occur in each major sequence each academic year.
-School of Visual Communication major’s classes are sequenced and start the fall of the freshman year.
-Those seeking to transfer at other points (or starting on a regional campus) will generally not be able to complete the degree in four years.
+Please call the School to determine the status of transfer openings.
 Students transferring with over 90 hours of credit will find it difficult to complete the School’s curriculum in two years.
+Here are the procedures:

-• All transfer students are expected to attend a transfer information session held at 10 a.m. on the 4th Friday of each term in Schoonover 250.
+- Attend a transfer information session held at 10:00 a.m. on the fourth Friday of each semester.

-• Students must bring a current copy of their DARS or transcript, a resume, a statement of intent letter addressed to VisCom faculty, and a portfolio to the interview.
+- For the interview, bring a current copy of your DARS or transcript, a resume, three letters of recommendation, a statement of intent letter, and a portfolio.